frederic-perez/AmE-dictionary/data/interjections.md

 __big deal<sup>2</sup>__ :dart::five: Used ironically to indicate that something is unimportant or unimpressive. _Big deal._
 __blech__ _slang_ An imitation of the sound of gagging, used to express disgust or disdain. _Blech!
 Look at all those maggots!_
 __boo<sup>2</sup>__
-__boom__
+__boom__ :two::hammer:
 __bosh__ :two::hammer: _Oh, bosh._
 __brrr__ _informal_ An exclamation used to suggest shivering.
-__d’oh__ :dart: Used to express sudden recognition of a foolish blunder or an ironic turn of events.
+__d’oh__ :dart::two: Used to express sudden recognition of a foolish blunder or an ironic turn of events.
 Exclamation used when you realize that you did something stupid.
 __damn__ Used to express anger, irritation, contempt, or disappointment.
 __dang__ :three: Used to express dissatisfaction or annoyance.
 A euphemistic word for damn. _But, dang marketers go crazy._
 __darn<sup>1</sup>__ _(also adjective and adverb)_ :eight: A euphemistic word for damn. _That’s pretty darn good._